nordeck/jitsi-multiple-ui/README.md

 ## 5. Custom index pages

-Create an additional index page in `/usr/share/jitsi-meet/` for each custom group.
+Create an additional index page in `/usr/share/jitsi-meet/` for each user group.
 The custom index page should be named as `index-CODE.hmtl`.
 You may copy the original `index.html` file as a starting point.

 ```bash
 CODE="bamberg"